Hellbovine

 W10 LTSC 2019 PRESET

 The LTSC 2019 preset (link3) was popular in its time, and can still be used to glean tweaks and information from.
-The thing to note about this preset though, is it was specifically designed for LTSC, and is now outdated since it was focused on version 1809.
-This means that it needs some adjustments before someone can apply everything in that thread to Windows 11 or the latest versions of Windows 10, so it is not something that novice NTLite users want to mess with.
-There have also been countless changes to the NTLite program over the years too, which will have an affect on an older preset which needs to be accounted for as well.
+This preset was specifically designed for enterprise though, and is now outdated since it was focused on version 1809.
+This means it needs some adjustments before someone can apply everything in that thread to Windows 11 or the latest versions of Windows 10, so it is not something that novice NTLite users should mess with.
+There have also been countless changes to the NTLite program over the years too, which has an affect on an older preset that needs to be accounted for.

 CREATE YOUR OWN

-If you decide to use a preset created by someone else, keep in mind that you do not have to use them as-is, but could instead use that preset as a starting point for you to build on or make modifications to, so that it is tailored to your specific needs.
-Another option is to create your own preset, and you could check out this guide (link4) for instructions on how to create a simple image that you can then modify however you want.
+If you decide to use a preset created by someone else, keep in mind that you do not have to use them as-is, but could instead use that preset as a starting point to build on, so that it can be tailored to your specific needs.
+Another option is to create your own preset, and you could check out this guide (link4) for instructions on how to make a simple image that you can then modify however you want.

 A dependency is when a program relies on external files to function correctly.
-A good example of this, is when trying to uninstall Windows Media Player, some games will no longer work since those games were coded to rely on files that are found within that component, and once those files are removed from the operating system the games experience an error.
-If you do not feel like you can tackle this, then it is best to use one of the popular presets instead, since those can be used without much effort or skill, and these presets are supported by helpers here.
+A good example of this, is when trying to uninstall Windows Media Player and some games will no longer work, since they were coded to rely on files that are found within that component, and once the files are removed from the operating system the games experience an error.
+If you do not feel like you can tackle this, it would be best to use one of the popular presets instead, since those can be used without much effort or skill, and those presets are supported by helpers here.

 NTLITE LICENSE

-Keep in mind that regardless of which guide or preset you choose, some features are premium and locked, and will automatically be excluded during the "Process" phase of making the image if you are using the free edition of NTLite.
+Keep in mind that regardless of which guide or preset you choose, some features are premium, and will automatically be excluded during the "Process" phase of making the image if you are using the free edition of NTLite.
 I strongly urge everyone that is serious about optimizing their computer to purchase a license so that they do not need to worry about this.

 For people concerned about paying, you have to understand how much hard work goes into a program like this, and NTLite is objectively the best at what it does.
 Without a program like NTLite, the fallback option is a bunch of scripts spread all over the internet, where there is little verification into their efficacy, they become outdated fast, and there is tons of misinformation and bad tweaks included.
 Also, most internet tweaks are post-install, which is not as good as integrating tweaks into an image and doing a clean install of Windows.

-A license is such a small price to pay compared to the expensive hardware a gamer purchases for their computer, and even if you are only using NTLite because you are trying to make the best of a weak computer, there are few things you can spend an equal amount of money on and see improvements from that will match what you can achieve by reducing the overhead of the operating system with NTLite.
-This is also not taking into account all the Windows annoyances that can be resolved by using NTLite too (ads, notifications, etcetera).
+A license is such a small price to pay compared to the expensive hardware a gamer purchases for their computer, and even if you are only using NTLite to make the most of a weak machine, there are few things you can spend an equal amount of money on and see improvements from that will match what you can achieve by reducing the overhead of the operating system with NTLite.
+This is also not taking into account all the customizations and Windows annoyances that can be addressed by using NTLite too.

 Visit the NTLite license page (link5) for more information.